| rjohara.net |

 - Beer, Gillian.
 1983.
 Darwin’s Plots.
 London: Ark.

 - Caporael, Linnda R. 1994.
-Of myth and science: Origin stories and evolutionary scenarios.
+Of myth and science: origin stories and evolutionary scenarios.
 Social Science Information, 33: 9–23.

 - Dyke, Charles.
 1990.
 Strange attraction, curious liaison: Clio meets Chaos.
 The Philosophical Forum, 21: 369–392.

 - Hull, David L. 1975.
 Central subjects and historical narratives.
 History and Theory, 14: 253–274.
-[Discusses the species problem.]
+[Discusses the species problem in systematics and evolutionary biology.]

 - Hull, David L. 1981.
 Historical narratives and integrating explanations.
 Pp. 172–188 in: Pragmatism and Purpose: Essays Presented to Thomas A. Goudge (L.W.
 Sumner, J.G.
 Slater, & F. Wilson, eds.).
-Toronto: University of Toronoto Press.
+Toronto: University of Toronto Press.

 - Journet, Debra.
 1991.
 Ecological theories as cultural narratives: F.E.
 Clements’s & H.A.
 Gleason’s ‘stories’ of community succession.
 Written Communication, 8: 446–472.